ucsb-cs148/w25/attic/lab01.md

 Make a directory called `team`.
 Inside this, create a markdown file named `your_first_name.md` containing a brief description of you and of your ideas for the project.

+- NOTE: Not literally `team/your-first-name.md`, but something like `team/chris.md` or `team/taylor.md`

 Each team member should do this individually.
 Note that this will be publicly displayed on the course site.

 ### Step 3b: Do a pull request from your branch that has your file called `team/your_first_name.md`.

 Do a [pull request](https://www.better.dev/create-your-first-github-pull-request) from your branch to the `main` branch of the repo.
 Each team member should have done at least one pull request from their github id.

 ## Step 4: Create your team/NORMS.md file

-This is a list of ideal team behaviors written as a team, e.g. everyone arrives to meetings on time or everyone starts things tasks early.
+This is a list of ideal team behaviors, e.g. everyone arrives to meetings on time or everyone starts things tasks early.
+You should write this as a team.
 Only one student needs to submit a pull request containing this file, however it is ok if there are multiple pull requests for this file.
 You should be careful, however to avoid merge conflicts!

 The `team/NORMS.md` file should contain all of the team norms.
 It is ok to "suggest" team norms in your individual team/first-name.md files, but the team, ultimately, should consolidate all of these into one `team/NORMS.md` file.